A conversation with Estee Teo as she steps into this journey with her dad.

 The signs were going on for a while – from forgetting where he parked his car on a daily basis to asking similar questions over and over in a short span of time and misplacing his cellphone, keys and wallet.
 He would even forget the places he went to a few hours just after he had visited or not be able to recall recent memories like our latest family trips.

 What was the tipping point and how did you decide that it was time to seek a diagnosis?

-It was hard to take the step of diagnosis but we made sense of all the signs that was happening and was clear it was memory related.
+It was hard to take the step of diagnosis but we made sense of all the signs that were happening and was clear it was memory-related.
 I guess the signs helped to prepare us when we got his diagnosis.

 How did you and your family feel when he was first diagnosed?
 Could you share how you and your family coped and came to acceptance of your dad’s diagnosis?

 The diagnosis was a tough place for us to be in, but we knew accepting it immediately would allow us to take the steps required to help my dad cope with his diagnosis, understanding, reading up and getting opinions from others on the progression and prognosis of the ailment.
 I guess the hardest part of his diagnosis was helping him come to acceptance with his condition, to not be in denial of it.

 What was/is for you, personally, the greatest struggle – from the point of your dad’s diagnosis up to now?

 Getting him to understand his condition and accept that things cannot be done in a similar fashion has been a struggle for me and my family.
 I feel that in order to help himself and us, firstly he has to come to terms with it so he can adapt and cope with the illness.
 This would create a less stressful environment for himself and also the family.